-Description: There are many diseases that cause leaf spotting fungi.
+Description: There are many diseases that cause leaf spotting.

-Common hosts: Brassica Ring Spot, Lavatera Leaf Spot, Pestalotiopsis of Conifers, Rose Black Spot, Willow Leaf Spot, Septoria on Escallonia, Scab on Apple & Pears, Bacterial Canker.
+Common hosts: Various e.g. Brassica Ring Spot, Lavatera Leaf Spot, Pestalotiopsis of Conifers, Rose Black Spot, Willow Leaf Spot, Septoria on Escallonia, Scab on Apple & Pears, Bacterial Canker on Prunus sp.

 Cultural Control: Brassica Ring Spot is encouraged by cool moist weather - rotate crops and remove all leaf debris.
 Rose Black Spot is encouraged by warm wet seasons especially on bushes growing on badly drained soils.
-Gather up and burn fallen leaves to reduce the disease inoculum.
+Gather up and burn or dispose of fallen leaves to reduce the disease inoculum.
 A mulch of dry grass clippings or similar around the base of the Rose bush can prevent spores being splashed from the soil onto the leaves when it rains.
 Choose resistant varieties where possible.
 Follow the general principles on page 2.
 Chemical controls: See fungicide list at back of leaflet.